google/fplbase/samples/README_BUILDING.txt

 To build these samples,
   for Android:
+    from the root project directory,
-    fplutil/bin/build_all_android -f "APP_ABI=armeabi-v7a" -S -i -r
+    ../fplutil/bin/build_all_android -f "APP_ABI=armeabi-v7a" -S -i -r
     results are in apks dir

   for others: